klaytn/klaytn-docs/docs/klaytn/design/consensus-mechanism.md

 A simple example of this issue is a financial service.
 Assuming that an user transferred some funds to someone, the service can't acknowledge that the transfer is valid until 30 to 60 minutes passed.
 Because it have to wait until forks are merged into a single chain and several blocks stacked after the transfer to believe the transaction is not reversible.

 ## PBFT (Practical Byzantine Fault Tolerance)
-To prevent above issues, we need other algorithm which guarantees finality confidently.
-BFT algorithm is one of those, first [published](https://dl.acm.org/citation.cfm?doid=357172.357176) at 1982 by Lamport, Shostak, Pease.
-In 1999, Miguel Castro and Barbara Liskov introduced "Practical Byzantine Fault Tolerance" ([PBFT](http://www.pmg.csail.mit.edu/papers/bft-tocs.pdf)) which provides high performance state machine replication.
+To prevent the above issues, we need other algorithms that guarantee the finality.
+BFT algorithm is one of those, first [published](https://dl.acm.org/citation.cfm?doid=357172.357176) in 1982 by Lamport, Shostak, Pease.
+In 1999, Miguel Castro and Barbara Liskov introduced "Practical Byzantine Fault Tolerance" ([PBFT](http://www.pmg.csail.mit.edu/papers/bft-tocs.pdf)) which provides high-performance state machine replication.

 In the PoW algorithm stated above, though each node receives and validates blocks, there are no message exchanges between nodes to reach a consensus.
 But in PBFT, each node communicates with other participating nodes to reach a consensus and the finality of the block can be guaranteed as soon as nodes were able to reach a consensus.